risx3/rishabhnimje.github.io/_posts/2020-01-17-house-prices.md

 </div>

 **List of all features with strong correlation to SalePrice_Log**
-after dropping all coumns with weak correlation
+After dropping all columns with weak correlation

 ```python
 corr = df_train.corr()